 Sarilumab is an IL-6 receptor blocker, which means it interrupts one of the major chemical pathways involved in inflammation.
 This drug is given to people who have not been helped by or who cannot tolerate DMARDs.
 Sarilumab causes suppression of blood cell production in the bone marrow (neutropenia), suppression of platelet production in the bone marrow (sometimes with increased susceptibility to bleeding), and increased liver enzymes.
 It is given by injection under the skin (subcutaneously) once every 2 weeks.

 Tocilizumab also is an IL-6 receptor blocker.
 It is often used to treat people who are also taking methotrexate.
 Side effects include infection (such as tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more ), suppression of blood cell production in the bone marrow (neutropenia), anaphylaxis Anaphylactic Reactions Anaphylactic reactions are sudden, widespread, potentially severe and life-threatening allergic reactions.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more ), suppression of blood cell production in the bone marrow (neutropenia), anaphylaxis Anaphylactic Reactions Anaphylactic reactions are sudden, widespread, potentially severe and life-threatening allergic reactions.
 Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling... read more (a life-threatening allergic reaction), and increased liver enzymes.
 It is given by vein every 4 weeks.
+There may be an increased risk when people who have had diverticulitis use tocilizumab.

-Baricitinib is a Janus kinase (JAK) inhibitor that interferes with the communication between cells that coordinates inflammation by inhibiting an enzyme (Janus kinase, or JAK).
-This drug is given to people who have not been helped by or who cannot tolerate TNF antagonists.
-Baricitinib increases the risk of infection (particularly reactivation of chickenpox, causing shingles Shingles Shingles is a painful skin rash caused by a viral infection that results from reactivation of the varicella-zoster virus, the virus that causes chickenpox.
-What causes the virus to reactive... read more ), skin cancer, high cholesterol levels Dyslipidemia Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
+Baricitinib is given to people who have not been helped by or who cannot tolerate TNF antagonists.
+Baricitinib increases the risk of nonmelanoma skin cancer, high cholesterol levels Dyslipidemia Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
 Lifestyle, genetics, disorders (such as low thyroid hormone... read more (hypercholesterolemia), and deep vein thrombosis Deep Vein Thrombosis (DVT) Deep vein thrombosis is the formation of blood clots (thrombi) in the deep veins, usually in the legs.
 Blood clots may form in veins if the vein is injured, a disorder causes the blood to clot... read more (DVT).
-It is taken by mouth once daily.
+It is taken by mouth once a day.

-Tofacitinib also is a JAK inhibitor.
-This drug is used if a person has taken methotrexate and has not improved enough.
+Tofacitinib is used if a person has taken methotrexate and has not improved enough.
 Tofacitinib can be used at the same time as methotrexate.
-Side effects include a risk of infection (particularly reactivation of chickenpox), nonmelanoma skin cancer, and high cholesterol levels Dyslipidemia Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
-Lifestyle, genetics, disorders (such as low thyroid hormone... read more (hypercholesterolemia).
-Tofacitinib is taken by mouth twice daily.
+Side effects include nonmelanoma skin cancer and high cholesterol levels Dyslipidemia Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
+Lifestyle, genetics, disorders (such as low thyroid hormone... read more .
+Tofacitinib is taken by mouth twice a day.

-Upadacitinib is a newer JAK inhibitor given to adults with moderately to severely active rheumatoid arthritis when methotrexate has not been effective enough.
+Upadacitinib is given to adults with moderately to severely active rheumatoid arthritis when methotrexate has not been effective enough.